docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 COPY --from=build-stage /usr/app/_site/ /usr/share/nginx/html
 ```

 Now Docker copies contents from the first image `/usr/app/_site/` to `/usr/share/nginx/html` Note the naming from Ruby to _build-stage_.
-We could also use external image as a stage, `--from=python:3.7` for example.
+We could also use an external image as a stage, `--from=python:3.7` for example.

 Let's build and check the size difference: